Sud-ana/tcl_scripting/README.md

 ![SPEF File Output](/assets/conf/1_conf_file_created.jpg)

 # QOR report
   The quality of the report gives a summarized report for the static timing analysis which is useful to benchmark different tools or results.
+There are various specifications we can look at in the report such as below
+  * Setup and Hold timing violations
+  * Failed End Points
+  * RunTime etc.

+So TCL script has sections setup for gathering the various parameters from the timing reports and then assigning them to the variable for respective parameters.
+![

 ## References
 * TCL Programming Workshop for VLSI industry by VSD.